dr-jpk/weather-forecast/final_report.md

 Class 0.0 support: 464
 Class 1.0 support: 134

 Comparing the two results, we observe that the second model achieved higher accuracy (82.44% vs. 80.27%) and generally improved precision, recall, and F1-score for both classes.
 It has a better balance between correctly identifying positive and negative instances.
 Additionally, the second model shows a slightly higher support for both classes, indicating a more balanced dataset.
-Overall, the second model's performance is better than the first model's.
+Overall, the second model's performance is better than the first models.

 In the modified code I used 'Dropout' and 3 days, four dropout layers with a dropout rate of 20% have been added after each dense layer in the model.
 This helps prevent overfitting by randomly dropping out 20% of the units during training, reducing the model's reliance on specific features.
 I adjust the dropout rate according to my needs.